intershop/intershop-pwa/docs/concepts/configuration.md

 ### Build Settings

-One example for a build time configuration is the property `serviceWorker`, which is managed in the _environment.ts_ and used to activate the `ServiceWorker` module.
+One example for a build time configuration is the property `serviceWorker`, which is managed in the _angular.json_ configurations and used to activate the [service worker](./progressive-web-app.md#service-worker).
-Another example of such a build setting is the property `production` as multiple debug modules are only compiled into the application when running in development mode.

 In general, properties available at build time can only be supplied by Angular CLI environments (see above).